CANDY-LINE/node-red-contrib-generic-ble/README.md

 ### Characteristics Value Write

-The following simple command line just issues a characteristic write request to the handle `0x0027`, which `gatttool` associates with the characteristic uuid `f000aa02-0451-4000-b000-000000000000`(uuids and handles can be listed by `gatttool -b 88:99:00:00:FF:FF --characteristics command`).
+The following simple command line just issues a characteristic write request to the handle `0x0027`, which the BLE peripheral associates with the characteristic uuid `f000aa02-0451-4000-b000-000000000000`(uuids and handles can be listed by `gatttool -b 88:99:00:00:FF:FF --characteristics command`).

 ```
 $ gatttool -b 88:99:00:00:FF:FF --char-write-req --handle=0x0027 --value=ca